ssilvert/keycloak-admin-ui/README.md

-# Keycloak Administration Console V2
+# Keycloak Admin Console V2
 This project is the next generation of the Keycloak Administration Console.
 It is written with React and [PatternFly 4][1].

 ### Development Instructions